Philippe Samyn: Doctorate Thesis on the indicators of volume and displacement

 Philippe Samyn developed a calculation method to address the absence of tools to shape a structure and the need to minimize the amount of material used in construction.
-He earned a doctorate in applied sciences from the University of Liège on December 15, 1999.
+He earned a doctorate in applied sciences from the University of Liège on 15 December 1999.
 This theory was later completed by material indicators, which is the ratio of the energy required to produce one cubic meter of material to the stress it can withstand.
 A high-performing volume indicator may be undermined by the material indicator.
 Considering all parameters is essential to find the best balance.

 QuCoCoMa (What how to build now?
 Why?)

-For several years, Philippe Samyn has been working on a book that synthesizes the fundamentals of the art of construction: "QuCoCoMa (What How to Build Now?
+For several years, Samyn worked on a book that synthesised the fundamentals of the art of construction: "QuCoCoMa (What How to Build Now?
 Why?)".
 This monumental project threads a path through the labyrinth of the multiple parameters that influence the art of building meaningful constructions.

 Research and Development

-Philippe Samyn studies, on behalf of Fabricom, a subsidiary of the Suez Group, a new concept of a lightweight and aesthetically pleasing wind turbine.
-The method of volume indicators allows him to develop a very lightweight configuration of a wind turbine mast equipped with folded stay cables.
-This principle enables the mast to be erected after equipping it on the ground with the turbine and blades, using the wind turbine's own cables to do so.
-This clever approach not only eliminates the need for heavy lifting equipment but also allows wind turbines to be installed in hard-to-reach locations.
+On behalf of Fabricom, a subsidiary of the Suez Group, Samyn studied a new concept for a lightweight, visually refined wind turbine.
+Using the method of volume indicators, he developed a notably light turbine mast supported by folded stay cables.
+This design allowed the mast to be fully equipped with the turbine and blades at ground level before being raised using the turbine’s own cables.
+The approach reduced the need for heavy lifting equipment and made installation possible in locations with limited access.

 For a "utopethic" urbanism: The vertical city

-Since 1972, he has been developing the idea of vertical cities.
-His approach to tower buildings develops an original concept where architecture no longer serves as a clear boundary between the interior and exterior but becomes a porous space.
+From 1972, he was developing the idea of vertical cities.
+His approach to tower buildings developed an original concept where architecture no longer serves as a clear boundary between the interior and exterior but becomes a porous space.
 It can accommodate natural elements, streets, squares, while also hosting spaces dedicated to specific functions such as housing, commerce, hospitality, etc.

 The motivations behind this research include population explosion, rural exodus to coastal cities in emerging countries, energy scarcity, soil pollution, and long-term biodiversity preservation.

 Ethical considerations are a major pillar of his approach.
-He calls it an "utopethic" approach to vertical urbanism.
+He called it an "utopethic" approach to vertical urbanism.

 To date, this concept has not been fully realized.
 However, the project for the Positec company's headquarters, named "Sun Machine," in Suzhou, China (2019), represents a simplified version.
 The headquarters is a "vertical village" formed by a hollow annular tower spanning 20 levels of 4.5 meters in height, primarily composed of voids.